UVADS/git-basics/docs/git-advanced.md

 {: .note }
 Note that it is considered bad practice to rebase commits that have already been pushed to a repository.
 This could create considerable problems for other collaborators.

+**Squash** is an additional command for combining, reordering, simplifying, or rewriting commit histories.
+It is often used when merging two branches and the developer wants to simplify the tree.
+[Learn more](https://github.blog/open-source/git/squash-your-commits/).

 ## Cherry-pick